johnwheeler/flask-ask/README.rst

-Flask-Ask: Rapid Alexa Skills Kit Development for Python
+Flask-Ask: Rapid Amazon Echo Development for Python
 ========================================================

 .. image:: https://img.shields.io/pypi/v/flask-ask.svg
     :target: https://pypi.python.org/pypi/flask-ask

-**Flask-Ask makes it a joy to write Amazon Echo apps hosted on a server.**
+**Flask-Ask makes it a joy to write Amazon Echo with the Alexa Skills Kit.**

 Use with `ngrok <https://ngrok.com>`_ to eliminate the deploy-to-test step and get work done faster.